AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: Benchmarks

 \invis{The scenarios with static obstacles also have some small variations in friction and bumpiness.
 We can see that our model has a relatively high success rate and is comparable with other methods with effectively high success rates at avoiding static obstacles.}

-\invis{For the Hills scenarios, these terrains have a high elevation difference from bottom to top.} The Elevation Changes metric is measured by
+\invis{For the Hills scenarios, these terrains have a high elevation difference from bottom to top.} The \textit{\textbf{elevation changes}} metric is defined as follows:

 where $e_t$ is the elevation of the robot in the time step $t$.
-To highlight the performance for climbing hills, we give the scenarios very low bumpiness and high friction.
-We compare the algorithms with different start and goal locations.
-From the Table \ref{tab:simulation_results}, $0.9$ success rate of CrowdSteer is caused by the fact that this algorithm cannot detect the elevation changes and the robot flips over when it runs on very high gradient.
-Compared with other methods, our algorithm has relatively lower elevation changes and a higher success rate, although the trajectory is longer than other algorithms.
+To highlight the performance for climbing hills, we consider scenarios with significantly low bumpiness and high friction.
+Then, we compare the algorithms with different start and goal locations.
+From Table \ref{tab:simulation_results}, the $0.9$ success rate of CrowdSteer is caused by the fact that the algorithm cannot detect elevation changes, and the robot flips over when it runs on higher elevation gradients.
+Compared to the methods, our algorithm results in relatively lower elevation changes and a higher success rate, although the trajectory is longer than other algorithms.

 As a baseline of navigation, we also tested collision avoidance in dense scenarios with objects 2m apart.
 AdaptiveOn has a relatively high success rate compared with other approaches (Table~\ref{tab:simulation_results}).
-Note, we did not include in the comparison Ego-Graph for Static Obstacles scenario as it does not have the ability to specifically handle.
+Note that we did not include a comparison for Ego-Graph for the Static Obstacles scenario as it does not provide the ability to specifically handle obstacles.